ftntcorecse/fos-api-prom-exporter/README.md

     * If the FortiGate is using any other port than 443 for the admin GUI, this value needs to reflect that.

 * Start **app.py**
-* Confirm the Prometheus exporter is alive on the HTTP port by opening it with a brower
+* Confirm the Prometheus exporter is alive on the HTTP port by opening it with a browser
-  and metrics can be viewed on a browser.
+  and metrics can be viewed.
 * Edit your existing Prometheus server config file to include the following stanza:

 ```yaml